Bacard1/HASS-Shoplist/README.md

       action: shopping_list.clear_completed_items
 ```

-> [!IMPORTANT]
+> [!CAUTION]
->Automation 1 and 2 are settled because one activates the other!
+> Automations 1 and 2 work together – one triggers the other!

-- **3. Only one open category:** This automation does not allow more than one category.When opening a category, everyone else is closed.🔽:
+- **3. Only one open category:** this automation ensures that only one category is open at a time.
+When one is opened, the others are closed. 🔽:

 ```yaml
 alias: ""